ReFirmLabs/binwalk/README.md

     $ make
     $ sudo make install

-For convenience, optional dependancies for automatic extraction and graphical visualizations can be installed by running the included `deps.sh` script:
+For convenience, optional dependencies for automatic extraction and graphical visualizations can be installed by running the included `deps.sh` script:

     $ ./deps.sh

-If your system is not supported by deps.sh, or if you wish to manually install dependancies, see INSTALL.md.
+If your system is not supported by deps.sh, or if you wish to manually install dependencies, see INSTALL.md.

 For advanced installation options, see INSTALL.md.